Jill Stein: Energy and environment

 In 2016, Stein has argued that the cost of transitioning to 100% renewable energy by 2030 would in part be recouped by healthcare savings, citing studies that predict 200,000 fewer premature deaths as well as less illness.
 She has noted that when Cuba lost Soviet oil subsidies it experienced plummeting diabetes (down 50%), CVD (down 30%) and all-cause (down 18%) death rates.

 Foreign and defense policy

 At a rally in 2016, she criticized the United States' "expanding wars", saying that the United States had "already" been bombing seven countries.

-In 2012, Stein favored maintaining current levels of international aid spending.